matrix-org/matrix.org/CONTENT.md

 description = "A brief description on which things it is able to do." author = "Your name or organisation" language = "The programminglanguage of your server.
-For example 'Python'" licence = "An spdx license code" repository = "https://github.com/example-org/example-repo" room = "#your-matrix-room:example.com"
+For example 'Python'" licence = "PICK ONE identifier from https://spdx.org/licenses/" repository = "https://github.com/example-org/example-repo" room = "#your-matrix-room:example.com"
 ```